PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter06/Tutorial/README.md

 ![Figure 7 - Tooltip showing the diameter of a moon when hovering above it](./images/figure-7.png) _Figure 7 - Tooltip showing the diameter of a moon when hovering above it.
 Code: [`StepByStep/exercise2-tooltips/solution`](../StepByStep/exercise2-tooltips/solution)._

-This exercise involves several topics we didn’t cover yet, but you can try starting with the [template](../StepByStep/exercise2-tooltips/template) file (which is based on the previous exercise) and follow the comments in each file.
+This exercise involves several topics we didn’t cover yet, but you can try starting with the [template](../StepByStep/exercise2-tooltips/template) application (which is based on the previous exercise) and follow the comments in each file.
 It will require modifications in `index.html` and `js/view.js` and two new files: `css/tooltips.css` and `js/tooltips.js`.

 ## Final application